RansadiDeAlwis/BrewGrade/README.md

 # BrewGrade: AI-Powered Tea Leaf Grade Prediction

 Welcome to BrewGrade, an innovative AI-powered application designed to predict tea leaf grades using computer vision.
 This project empowers tea farmers and producers by classifying tea leaves into four pekoe grades: FTGFOP (Finest Tippy Golden Flowery Orange Pekoe), GFOP (Golden Flowery Orange Pekoe), OP (Orange Pekoe), and Reject.
-Built with MobileNetV2 for feature extraction and a Random Forest Classifier for classification, BrewGrade offers a fast, reliable, and user-friendly solution for tea quality assessment.
+Built with MobileNetV2 for feature extraction and a Support Vector Machine for classification, BrewGrade offers a fast, reliable, and user-friendly solution for tea quality assessment.

 ## Project Overview